adi3e08/reinforcement_learning/random_walk/README.md

 # Random Walk

 Consider the classic random walk problem.
-Let $N$ states laid out in a row, with the left most state being a terminal state.
+Let $N$ states be laid out in a row, with the left most state being a terminal state.
 Consider an agent who, when at a non-terminal state, chooses to move with probability $p$ to the left neighbour and with probability $1-p$ to the right neighbour (or to itself in case of the right-most state).
 All rewards are 1.
 Our objective is to estimate the expected return from each state, under the agent's policy.

 ## MDP definition
 - **State Space**